-The League has long recognized that child-care programs are a key supportive service for poor families.
-The 1988 LWVUS Convention adopted childcare as a priority and separated the childcare position within the Social Policy position.
-The League supported a compromise childcare bill, signed by the President in 1990, which provided financial assistance to low-income families for childcare; increased the availability of childcare through resource and referral programs and training for child-care workers; and required states to establish health and safety standards for day care.
+The League has long recognized that child care programs are a key supportive service for families in need.

+The 1988 LWVUS Convention adopted child care as a priority and separated the child care position within the Social Policy position.
+The League supported a compromise child care bill, signed by the President in 1990, which provided financial assistance to low incomes for child care; increased the availability of child care through resource and referral programs and training for child-care workers; and required states to establish health and safety standards for day care.
 Then Leagues across the country monitored and commented on the regulatory process as the Department of Health and Human Services wrote implementing regulations.

-LWVEF activities included a 1990-91 School-Age Child Care Project.
-The goal was to help local Leagues serve as catalysts in targeted communities to increase the availability of affordable, quality school-age childcare for low- and moderate-income families.
-In 1992, LWVEF published a community action guide using the model League projects, to help other communities implement similar programs.
-In summer 1998, LWVUS and other groups urged congressional action on childcare and the passage of a substantial increase in guaranteed funds for the Child Care Development Block Grant.
+LWVEF activities included a 1990 - 91 School-Age Child Care Project.
+The goal was to help local Leagues serve as catalysts in targeted communities to increase the availability of affordable, quality school-age child care for low- and moderate-income families.
+In 1992, LWVEF published a community action guide using the model League projects to help other communities implement similar programs.

+In summer 1998, LWVUS and other groups urged congressional action on child care and the passage of a substantial increase in guaranteed funds for the Child Care Development Block Grant.

-In early 2002, the League joined other groups in support of legislation to reauthorize the Temporary Assistance to Needy Families (TANF) program and provide for comprehensive reforms to help those on welfare become self-sufficient.
+In early 2002, the League joined other groups in support of legislation to reauthorize the Temporary Assistance to Needy Families (TANF) program and provide for comprehensive reforms to help those on welfare become selfsufficient.
 It was not adopted.